sandboxie-plus/sandboxie-docs/docs/Content/StartCommandLine.md

 ### Mount Box Images

+> **Security Warning:** When using `/key:password` parameter with `Start.exe`, the password will be visible in command line history, process lists, and potentially event logs.
+Use this parameter only in secure environments or consider interactive password prompts instead.

 These commands mount encrypted box images created by Sandboxie Plus.
 These parameters are available since v1.11.0 / 5.66.0.
 ```
   "C:\Program Files\Sandboxie-Plus\Start.exe"  /key:[box image password] /mount_protected